Glossary definitionBrowse the neighboring terms

 Differentiate your product with real sources, specific examples, and editorial review.
 The bar is rising because slop set it so low.

 Common confusion: AI-generated content is not automatically slop.
-The defining feature is low care and low accountability, not the use of AI.
+The defining feature is low care and low accountability.
 A carefully reviewed, factually grounded AI-assisted article is not slop; an unchecked, mass-published one is.